ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-advanced/gradient-boosting/gradient-boosting.md

 ## Acknowledgments

-Thanks to Alexis Moraga for creating the open-source course [Understanding Gradient Boosting](https://www.kaggle.com/code/senoratiramisu/understanding-gradient-boosting).
+Thanks to [Yury Kashnitsky](https://www.kaggle.com/kashnitsky) for creating the open-source course [Gradient Boosting](https://www.kaggle.com/code/kashnitsky/topic-10-gradient-boosting/notebook).
 It inspires the majority of the content in this chapter.